-They’re like movers, but instead of picking up and delivering your items from one home, apartment, or business to another, they permanently haul away things you no longer want or need.
+They’re like movers, but instead of picking up and delivering your items from one home to another, they permanently haul away things you no longer want or need.

-In some instances, they’ll even help separate unwanted junk for disposal from those that can get reused through recycling or donation.
+In some instances, they’ll even help separate unwanted junk for disposal from items that can get reused through recycling or donation.

-Though it’s ultimately up to you, in some instances experienced company consultants may even be able to assist with going through your unwanted items and deciding which to keep, and which to donate or toss.
+Though deciding what to keep or toss is ultimately up to you, in some instances the best junk removal companies provide experienced company consultants to assist with going through your unwanted items and making these decisions.